Fiction Writing

 In my more than

-twelve years in the Christian publishing industry—years
+fifteen years in the Christian publishing industry—years

 that included writing my six published novels and two co-written